shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/docs/RLHF with PPO.md

 3. **PPO Algorithm**: Updates the LLM's policy using the reward signal.
 4. **Frozen LLM**: Prevents over-optimization and maintains general-purpose capabilities.
 5. **KL Loss**: Ensures the updated model balances alignment with human feedback and general functionality.
+6. **Policy Network**: The LLM's architecture that generates responses is fine-tuned through PPO using the reward signal.

 ### **Takeaway**